ibm-cloud-docs/discovery/dashboard.md

 ## Fix queries with no results by adding more data
 {: #addmore}

-In this section of the dashboard, you can review queries that returned zero results, and add more data so that query will return results in the future.
+In this section of the dashboard, you can review queries that returned zero results and add more data so that the query returns results in the future.
 Click the **View all and add data** button to get started.

 ## Bring relevant results to the top by training your data
 {: #traindata}